RuslanPr0g/GoogleOAuth2Example/README.md

   console.log('Email: ' + profile.getEmail()); // This is null if the 'email' scope is not present.
 }
 </code><br />
-<a src="https://developers.google.com/identity/sign-in/web/backend-auth"><blockquote>Important: Do not use the Google IDs returned by getId() or the user's profile information to communicate the currently signed in user to your backend server.
-Instead, send ID tokens, which can be securely validated on the server.</blockquote></a>
+<blockquote>Important: Do not use the Google IDs returned by getId() or the user's profile information to communicate the currently signed in user to your backend server.
+Instead, send ID tokens, which can be securely validated on the server.</blockquote><br />
+<a src="https://developers.google.com/identity/sign-in/web/backend-auth">Click me to read information about the ID tokens.</a>

 ## Sign out a user
 You can enable users to sign out of your app without signing out of Google by adding a sign-out button or link to your site.
 To create a sign-out link, attach a function that calls the GoogleAuth.signOut() method to the link's onclick event.<br />